 Yes.
 Taking part in the Building Bridges programme is entirely voluntary.
 If you register you can also withdraw at any time.

 Is there a cost to take part in the programme?

 No, all of our advice and support is offered completely free of charge.
-The programme is jointly funded by the Big Lottery Fund and the European Social Fund.
+The programme is jointly funded by The National Lottery Community Fund and the European Social Fund.

 Who can take part in the Building Bridges programme?

 In order to take part in the Building Bridges programme you must be unemployed, aged 15 or over and living in Swindon or Wiltshire.
 You must also have the legal right to work in the United Kingdom in order to take part (including registered refugees).